 Now that you got a domain name and a web hosting account setup, the next thing that you need to do is download and then install the WordPress.org software on your domain.
 If you need detailed instructions, I’d like to direct you to the WordPress help guides for doing this: http://codex.wordpress.org/Installing_WordPress

 The hard part is installing WordPress and the easy part is customizing your blog.
 Don’t use the default theme for WordPress, it really isn’t that attractive.
 I have created a list of Premium Themes and a list of StudioPress HTML 5 themes for self hosted WordPress blogs.
 The ones that stand out the most to me is the StudioPress ones.
 Purchasing a theme from them is what I strongly recommend.
 Although it will cost you at least $80+ for the framework and a StudioPress theme not to mention you will have some customizing to do yourself.
 I am always tweaking my current theme.

 Now the fun part, experimenting on your blog.
 Don’t be afraid to do things a bit differently on your blog.
 It’s your blog and you want it to be unique in a way.
 Have fun creating categories, pages and writing blog posts.
 You will learn a lot about the capabilities of using a self hosted WordPress blog each day that you use it.
 I’m still learning things and tweaking things all the time.
 Just when you think that you mastered WordPress, they update their software and you have to learn about new features or just read about the security improvements.

 This is just a basic starters guide to creating a blog.
-I’ve written other blog posts if you search the blogging section under my name for more blogging related.

 If you want to know the cost of starting a WordPress blog, you can read my blog post about this.
 I actually listed the price’s I paid to start this blog and what I pay each month for web hosting.